DTjomsland/T2A1-B/T1A2_Workbook_B.md

 ### <strong>Selection Sort Algorithm:</strong>

 ### Overview:
 The Selection Sort Algorithm is another basic sorting algorithm.
 Like the Bubble Sort Algorithm, it too takes the iterative approach.
 Through each iteration, it moves the smallest element to the beginning of the list.
 It starts by setting the first element in the list as the ``minimum``.
 It then compares the ``minimum`` to each element in the list until it finds one smaller.
 When it finds a smaller element, that element is considered the new ``minimum``, and it continues this process until it has compared all of the elements.
 Once the iteration is complete, the final ``minimum`` will be the smallest number in the array, and that number will be moved to the front.
-This process repeats until the numbers are in the desired ordered.
+This process repeats until the numbers are in the desired order.

 ```
-def insertion_sort(array):
+def selectionSort(array, size):
+    for step in range(size):
+        min_idx = step
-    for i in range(1, len(array)):
+        for i in range(step + 1, size):
-        key_item = array[i]
+            # select the minimum element
+            if array[i] < array[min_idx]:
-        j = i - 1
+                min_idx = i
-        while j >= 0 and array[j] > key_item:
-            array[j + 1] = array[j]
-            j -= 1
-        array[j + 1] = key_item
-    return array
+        # put the minimum at the correct position
+        (array[step], array[min_idx]) = (array[min_idx], array[step])
+# set size equal to length of the data
+size = len(data)
 ```
 ### Example: